 Your First Holy Communion

-Pope John Paul II speaks directly to children about the solemn importance of First Holy Communion in this excerpt from his “Letter to Children” written in 1994 during the “Year of the Family”.
+Saint John Paul II spoke directly to children about the solemn importance of First Holy Communion in this excerpt from his “Letter to Children” written in 1994 during the “Year of the Family”.

 Dear friends, There is no doubt that an unforgettable meeting with Jesus is First Holy Communion, a day to be remembered as one of life’s most beautiful.

 The Eucharist, instituted by Christ at the Last Supper on the night before His passion, is a sacrament of the New Covenant — the greatest of the sacraments.
 In this sacrament, the Lord becomes food for the soul under the appearances of bread and wine.

 Children receive this sacrament solemnly a first time — in First Holy Communion — and are encouraged to receive it afterward as often as possible in order to remain in close friendship with Jesus.

 To be able to receive Holy Communion, as you know, it is necessary to have received baptism: this is the first of the sacraments and the one most necessary for salvation.
 Baptism is a great event!
 In the Church’s first centuries, when baptism was received mostly by grownups, the ceremony ended with receiving the Eucharist, and was as solemn as first Holy Communion is today.
 Later on, when baptism began to be given mainly to newborn babies — and this is the case of many of you, dear children, so that in fact you do not remember the day of your baptism — the more solemn celebration was transferred to the moment of First Holy Communion.

 Every boy and every girl belonging to a Catholic family knows all about this custom: First Holy Communion is a great family celebration.
 On that day, together with the one who is making his or her First Holy Communion, the parents, brothers, sisters, relatives, godparents, and sometimes also the instructors and teachers, generally receive the Eucharist.